TelerikFrenchConnection/JS-Applications-Teamwork/README.md

-#Application e-Library - Team "French Connection"
+ Team "French Connection"
 *************************************************
+E-Library Catalog is a Single-Page Application developed by Team "French Conection" as part of the JavaScript Applications course at Telerik Academy 2015/16.

 ##Team
 | Nickname  | Name |
 | ------------- | ------------- |